MatteoGioia/neuron/zettelkasten/University/Economics of Tech and Mgmt/ETM XIII - Estimating time and costs.md

 6. <details markdown=1><summary markdown="span"> What is the RFC approach?</summary>

     \
-	One can use similar projects to create
+	One can use ==similar projects to create an estimate of the cost/time for the current project, by plotting a distribution== and using it to ==forecast the cost== of the current project.

 </details>